A-Z UoL Support Services

-The Autistic Spectrum Society aims to support the autistic student community within the university.
+They aim to support the autistic student community within the university.

 C-Card is a plastic card that gives anyone aged 24 and under quick and easy access to free condoms from a range of venues.
 It is a confidential service which also offers information and advice about sexual health and relationships.

 You can get free condoms using your card anywhere you see the C-Card logo.

 Registration takes about 10 minutes.
 Once the C-Card is issued, you will be entitled to free condom and information packs from any participating distribution point.